dragonhlf8/Quantum-CRACKER/README.md

 Donations Please for my Quantum Project 1NEJcwfcEm7Aax8oJNjRUnY3hEavCjNrai

-This is my BTC  address To Reveal The Next version of public-addresses 1NEJcwfcEm7Aax8oJNjRUnY3hEavCjNrai
+This is my BTC  address To Reveal next version for only public-addresses 1NEJcwfcEm7Aax8oJNjRUnY3hEavCjNrai

-Support This is my LTC Litecoin address for the next version of public-addresses :LMiCcsUnuWzTK5w4Dih4s5CqtWT6YRVsAZ
+Support This is my LTC Litecoin address for the next version of public-addresses: LMiCcsUnuWzTK5w4Dih4s5CqtWT6YRVsAZ